InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

-working with a Celestial being and probably renouncing this world in the process, and ultimately attaining Level 4 of Ascension, you are prepared to incarnate into a 4 dimensional waking world, advancing our Aeonic Alchemical Work.
+working with a Celestial being and probably renouncing this world in the process, and ultimately attaining Level 4 of Ascension, you are prepared to incarnate into a 4-dimensional waking world, advancing our Aeonic Alchemical Work.
 You could contribute to the Divine Sciences, develop technologies to apply the research in that field,